Jurfest/fylo-landing-page-frontend-mentor-challenge/README.md

 You can check the result [here](https://fylo-landing-page-frontend-mentor-challenge-1whzsw5yq.now.sh)!

-## Welcome! 👋
+## Welcome!

-Thanks for checking my solution of this Front-End coding challenge.
+Thanks for checking my solution of this frontend coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.